ccrudkin/gsa-division-modules/gallery.md

 ```
 All blocks in a row will stretch to the same height, and the footer is pushed down to align with the bottom of the gallery item.

-For a gallery page, suggested use includes a full-width image followed by text copy in the main content area:
+For a gallery page, suggested use includes a full-width image followed by text copy in the main content area.
+For visual consistency all photos should be cropped to the exact same dimensions, and the text copy should be approximately the same length for each item.
 ```
 <!-- TEMPLATE WITH LINKED IMAGE -->
 <div class="dg-gallery-container">